Nurse Practitioner Practice Authority: A State-by-State Guide

 However, many individuals and organizations, especially physician organizations, express concerns that many conditions that should be diagnosed and treated only by physicians are instead being treated by NPs and that healthcare payers, especially insurance companies, may pressure healthcare providers to use NPs instead of physicians.
 This, they argue, can result in a lower quality of care and outcomes for patients with complex or serious health conditions.

-Physicians also earn more from supervising NPs and would lose out on this revenue source if NPs could practice independently.
+Physicians also earn more from supervising NPs and would lose out on this revenue source if NPs practice independently.
 Given the rapid growth in full practice authority states, it seems that state legislators believe in the positive impact of expanding NP practice authority.

 Learn how you can get involved in the push for NP full-practice authority with our advocacy guide.